 This workshop follows the very successful first edition of AI4TV that took place at ACM Multimedia 2019 in Nice (France), https://memad.eu/ai4tv2019/ (~40 participants).
 It aims to bring together experts from academia and industry in order to discuss the latest research progresses on topics related to multimodal information analysis, and in particular, semantic analysis of video, audio, and textual information for intelligent digital TV content production, compliance, access and delivery.
 Such topics include, but are not limited to, the following multimedia analysis techniques for broadcasted TV and radio programs as well as large TV archives:

-- Multimodal content analysis: scene segmentation, people and concept recognition, topic identification using video, audio and/or (textual) metadata
+- Multimodal content analysis: scene segmentation, person recognition, object detection, speaker gender recognition, speaker diarization, topic identification using video, audio and metadata

 - Automatic deep captioning

 - Anomaly and violation detection in TV media contents

 - Automated TV content and camera compliance (emotion detection, fire detection, etc.)